 What is Event ROI?

 The return on investment (ROI) is a performance measure used to evaluate the profitability of an investment.
+It is the ratio between the profit of an operation and the costs incurred for this operation.

-Why calculate event ROI ?
+Why calculate event ROI?

 Events often represent a significant investment in an organization’s marketing budget.